myathsupaing/8_Week_SQL_Challenge/PizzaRunner/PizzaMetrics.md

 FROM customer_orders1 AS c
 JOIN runner_orders1 AS r
   ON c.order_id = r.order_id
-WHERE r.cancellation != ' '
+WHERE r.distance IS NOT ' '
 GROUP BY c.order_id
 ORDER BY pizza_per_order DESC
 LIMIT 1;